 6) Walk or cycle around the city

 When you’re exploring a new city, the best way to discover its wonderful hidden gems is on foot.
 You can wander down side alleys and duck into doorways that you wouldn’t be able to reach by car, taxi or tour bus.
-If it isn’t possible to see everything on foot, rent a bicycle or take public transport to save money and get an insight into the daily lives of the city’s residents.
+Not only is it a fantastic way to explore a new destination, it’s good exercise, saves money and reduces carbon emissions from taxis and Ubers you might have otherwise taken.
+Download offline versions of maps.me and Googlemaps to help you navigate the city.
+If it isn’t possible to see everything on foot, rent a bicycle or take public transport to cut costs and carbon emissions, and gain an insight into the daily lives of the city’s residents.

 7) Eat locally